-- 1. Employment.
-The Company is employing Employee on an at-will basis in the position of Executive Vice President and General Manager, Photonics Solutions Division, beginning May 12, 2024 (the "Start Date").
-Employee's principal place of employment shall be Beaverton, Oregon.
-Employee agrees to comply with the Company's policies. - 2.
-Confidential Information Agreement.
-Employee will sign and deliver to the Company, at the same time that Employee executes this Employment Agreement, the Confidential Information, Intellectual Property and Non-Solicitation Agreement of MKS Instruments, Inc. ("Confidential Information Agreement") that is Attachment A to this Employment Agreement. - 3.
-Duty to The Company.
-While employed by the Company, Employee: (a) will devote his or her full working time and best efforts to the business of the Company; and (b) will not (without the prior, express, written consent of the Chief Executive Officer of the Company) engage in any business activity (whether or not for gain) that interferes with Employee's work for the Company.
-Notwithstanding the previous sentence, this Employment Agreement does not prohibit Employee from managing his or her personal investments or engaging in charitable and unpaid professional activities (including serving on charitable and professional boards), so long as doing so does not materially interfere with Employee's work for the Company or violate Section 7 of this Employment Agreement. - 4.
-Compensation.
+1. Employment.
+The Company is employing Employee on an at-will basis in the position of Executive Vice President, Chief Financial Officer (CFO) and Treasurer, beginning October 14, 2024 (the "Start Date").
+This position is located at the Company's corporate Headquarters in Andover, Massachusetts.
+Employee is expected to relocate to the Andover, Massachusetts area within twelve (12) months of the Start Date.
+Employee agrees to comply with the Company's policies.

+2. Confidential Information Agreement.
+Employee will sign and deliver to the Company, at the same time that Employee executes this Employment Agreement, the Confidential Information, Intellectual Property and Non-Solicitation Agreement of MKS Instruments, Inc. ("Confidential Information Agreement") that is Attachment A to this Employment Agreement.

+3. Duty to The Company.
+While employed by the Company, Employee: (a) will devote his or her full working time and best efforts to the business of the Company; and (b) will not (without the prior, express, written consent of the Chief Executive Officer and General Counsel of the Company) engage in any business activity (whether or not for gain) that interferes with Employee's work for the Company.
+Notwithstanding the previous sentence, this Employment Agreement does not prohibit Employee from managing his or her personal investments or engaging in charitable and unpaid professional activities (including serving on charitable and professional boards), so long as doing so does not materially interfere with Employee's work for the Company or violate Section 7 of this Employment Agreement.

+4. Compensation.